Working Papers

 Abstract:

-Minimum Wages, Education, and Racial Inequality in the Next Generation (with Luyang Chen and Hans H. Sievertsen).
-Draft available upon request.
+Parental Minimum Wages, Children's Education, and Racial Inequality (with Luyang Chen and Hans H. Sievertsen).

 Selected Work in Progress